talkvegantome/talkvegan-hugo/content/english/anti-vegan/pests.md

 Possums occur in high numbers in NZ, breed fast and face very few predators.
 Without doubt possums have a major impact on New Zealands native ecosystems.

-[Department of Conservation](http://web.archive.org/save/https://www.doc.govt.nz/nature/pests-and-threats/animal-pests/possums/) NZ lists possums as pests, as, “Leaves are the main part of their diet, but possums are opportunistic omnivores.
+[Department of Conservation NZ](http://web.archive.org/save/https://www.doc.govt.nz/nature/pests-and-threats/animal-pests/possums/) lists possums as pests, as, “Leaves are the main part of their diet, but possums are opportunistic omnivores.
 They eat buds, flowers, fruit/berries and nectar, which means they compete with native birds and reptiles for food sources.
 The growth and life-cycle of a tree or plant is significantly affected when all parts of it are eaten.
 Possums also have ‘favourites’ such as rātā or kamahi trees, leading to an even greater impact on these species.  …Possums were [also]filmed eating the eggs and chicks of kōkako …  They eat invertebrates, including weta, and are significant predators of New Zealand land snails such as Powelliphanta.
 They often occupy holes in tree trunks for their nests which would otherwise be used by nesting birds such as kākāriki and saddlebacks. …Researchers using nest-cameras have witnessed … kea nests invaded by stoats and possums in South Westland. ”

 Here it would seem possums can be defined as a ‘pest species’ that directly impacts the ecosystem, without any reference to human specific interests.

 ### To recap

+Vegans may still object to the term 'pest'.
+A species that is out-of-place in the eco-system is, in most cases, due to past meddling by humans and not a fault of the species.

+Vegans can classify a species as problematic by reference to Leopold's non-speciesist definition.
+However, once identified, any action taken must *as far as is possible and practicable* be neither exploitive nor unnecessarily cruel.

+### Warning: Going Philosophical

+Sorry, but the next section gets a little academic.
+The author believes it necessary but it's the sort of stuff that causes some people to gnaw their own limbs off.
+If you are interested in the philosophical underpinning great... if not you might want to skip ahead to [final thoughts](#ft).

+### Back to the recap.

 1. Vegans can classify a species as a pest by reference to a non-speciesist definition.
 2. Even when a species is classified as a pest the tenets of veganism require that they NOT be exploited or treated cruelly